Ben-Ogega/Cpp-Projects/README.md

 ﻿## Hello World Program
+Description
-DescriptionThis is a simple C++ program that prints Hello World! to the console.
+This is a simple C++ program that prints
+Hello World!
+to the console.
 ## How to compile and run